vibeus/vibe-website/content/blog/from-pitch-to-partnership-designing-presentations-with-clients-in-mind/index.md

 ## Design in the Details

+> “In order to be irreplaceable one must always be different.”
+>
+> -Coco Chanel
+>
+>

-“In order to be irreplaceable one must always be different.”-Coco ChanelWe’ll assume you already know the basics of what your prospective client does, or you wouldn’t be trying to work with them in the first place.
+We’ll assume you already know the basics of what your prospective client does, or you wouldn’t be trying to work with them in the first place.
 And you know the ins-and-outs of your company and why this collaboration makes sense.
 Now, you need to dig deeper to make a great impression.

 One of the easiest ways to better understand a potential client is to visit their company website.
 But you’re not just there to read the “About” page and see what services they offer.
 Of course that information is important, but this mission is focused on the finer points.
 Studying a new client’s site design is a great strategy for understanding a company’s vibe.